 - make a report of inappropriate or unsafe use

 In addition to our online safety newsletters, please see the album of images below that give information about a variety of social media platforms and are full of advice for parents about how to keep children safe online.

 It can be hard to keep track of what your child is doing on social networks, apps and games.
 Or know how to keep them safe.That's why NSPCC, togethr with O2, are helping parents untangle the web and teach their children to be Share Aware.
 Because, just like in real life, kids need your help to stay safe online.
-Please see the NSPCC Share Aware support guide for further information and the Share Aware website, which includes a video, for hints and tips.
+Please see the NSPCC Share Aware support guide for further information.

 The following image explains the steps to take in order to use the internet safely.
 Be SMART!